How to move heavy stones

 12 both caps set with levels

-Check plane across top of all 3 capstones with long level
+Check plane across top of all 3 capstones with long level during the pinning process

 13 long view finished